I swear I will tell you each word of the story as he had whispered in my ears.

 I was walking down The Mall Road a few minutes later, having settled the dues with the stall owner.
 A tepid gust was dragging away an empty ice cream cup, a reminder of the sultry summer ahead.
 Dry fallen leaves were breaking into a folkdance on the dusty pavement.
 After a while I realised someone had been tailing me, matching me step for step.
 It turned out to be the author of my ungainly tumble as I spun around to confront him.
 He didn’t stop however and kept walking past with his face turned to a side.
 But it was hard to miss his ravenous eyes which had a glint of some lingering anger, or an unquenched hunger.
 Whatever it was, it was very unsettling to meet his gaze.
 It made you want to sprint away from him.
 Weirdly, it also made you want to cling to him.

 He turned left on General Cariappa Road ignoring the rickshaws and autos, and on and on he went for kilometres.
 Marching resolutely to the imposing gate of Agra Fort, he melted into the figures milling to get inside.
-Unlike the Taj, I had always felt repelled by the old Mughal bastion, its sagas of treachery and avarice chanted ad nauseam by the guides.
-Lust and oppression hung in the arches and colonnades like invisible cobwebs.
-Its crevices stank of bondage, slaughter and rape.
-Unlike the memorial of love that Taj was, the Fort was an epic of lechery written in hate.
+Unlike the Taj, I had always felt repelled by the old Mughal bastion, its sagas of treachery and avarice chanted ad nauseam by pesky guides.
+Lust and oppression hovered in its cavernous arches and domes like insistent cobwebs.
+Its crevices stank of bondage, slaughter, torment and rape.
+Unlike the memorial of love that Taj was, the Fort was an epic of lechery and barbarism written in hate.

 Forgetting the moustachioed youth with searing eyes, I began eyeing the throng for bored looking housewives and men pretending to be rich, for those were the easiest targets.
 Moving in and out of courtyards, I floated about the halls and palaces, latching on to this and that group or family.
 I loitered around the octagonal tower where the emperor was incarcerated by his own son and died looking at the marmoreal tomb of his wife.
 Reconciling to the drought of prospects, I sat against a wall in the Garden of Grapes and dozed off, lulled by a pleasant draft.